rimgnyw/markup-language/README.md

 ## TODO list

+- Prevent headers from appearing in the middle of a sentence
 - Decide if bold and italic should be allowed in headers and if not should they be read as text or error
 - Add more header levels